olgaminaeva/gen-ai-coding/episodes/2-code-generation-optimization.md

 ### Code Generation

 Let's start by exploring the Command mode and generating code snippets to analyze a dataset.
-In Command mode, copy and paste the following text into your editor:
+In Command mode, copy and paste the following text into your editor (you can also break it down in smaller pieces if you prefer):

 ```output
 Load a [CO2 concentration dataset](https://datahub.io/core/co2-ppm/) from the file `co2-mm-mlo.csv` into a Pandas DataFrame, then generate descriptive statistics and visualize data distributions.
 You can download the dataset using the following URL: https://edu.nl/k6v7x.